phongduong/my-portfolio/portfolio/posts/goals-in-2020.md

 ---
 layout: PostLayout
-title: Goals in 2020
+title: Resolutions in 2020
-description: A summary for 2019 and goals in 2020
+description: A summary for 2019 and resolutions in 2020
 publish_date: 01-01-2020
 category: life
 ---